MKh76/Omnifood/README.md

 # Omnifood
 HTML, CSS, JavaScript

-this website was written alongside the course "Advanced CSS and Sass: Flexbox, Grid, Animations and More" by Jonas Schmedtmann
+this website was written alongside the course "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann